johnny-chivers/sql-for-athena/readme.md

-# PySpark For AWS Glue
+# SQL For AWS Athena

 ## Table of contents